Diesen Artikel auf Deutsch lesen →

 Near-verbatim Lovable output

-Below is what Lovable generates for “handle Stripe webhook”, and what Bolt and Cursor produce with the same prompt, near-identically:
+Here’s what Lovable generates for “handle Stripe webhook”.
+Bolt and Cursor produce the same thing on the same prompt, give or take a comment:

 // app/api/stripe/webhook/route.ts